 Schedules

 A set of USACE Schedules has been created based on typical USACE requirements and are labeled with a prefix “USACE “.
 These are set up for standard USACE documents for producing final sheets.
 There is a USACE schedule that has been created for Doors, Windows, Wall and Finishes.
-There are also additional schedules that may be used for reference or for documentation.
+There are also additional schedules that may be used for quality control, reference or for documentation.
 These schedules are noted with a “Z-“.
-To assist with Quality Assurance and Control there are some additional schedules labeled “Z-QAQC”.
+To assist with Quality Assurance and Control there may be some additional schedules labeled “Z-QAQC”.
 (Refer to Appendix “E” for more information on program schedule.)
-The schedule “Z-QAQC Programmed Area vs. Actual” is designed to contain the programmed spaces and area requirements and will track actual room areas in the model once the “Room” objects are assigned to the correct spaces.
-The schedule “Z- QAQC Egress Route Distances” is set to record egress distances of labeled paths.
-(Refer to Appendix “F” for more information concerning egress.)
+The “Z-Sheet Information List” list contains the drawing sheets that are in the project and the information (parameters) that is in each sheet.
+This schedule can be used to check that the record for drawing responsibility has been added to each sheet (“Designed By”, “Drawn By”, “Checked By”….), the proper building ID assigned and sheet revision information is listed.
+“Z-View List” schedule contains most parameter settings for the sheet such as the Family and Type (Elevation, Floor Plan, Section), View Name, Scale Value, assigned discipline, phase and View Purpose.

 NCS Symbols